 A reasonable level of fitness is required to hike into the spectacular gorges and other interesting places we visit.
 Guests need to be capable of walking up to 5km through bushland and over uneven ground in the Kimberley warmth.
 The weather will average 28 to 32 degrees every day.

 The walks include dry river beds and gorges where large rocks move underfoot, so stability is essential.
 Many of the walks include stepping up and climbing down into and out of river beds.
 At times you will clambering over and around rocks.
 We ask that you be healthy, active and be able to walk a few kilometres at a time.

-Should you suffer from any medical condition, please discuss your abilities or condition when booking.
-Advise your tour guides again when boarding.
+Should you suffer from any medical condition that may impede your suitability to travel, please discuss your abilities or condition with us.
 Please ensure you bring your correct medication and quantities for the duration of the trip.
 We can refrigerate medication for you if that is required.

 Your tour fee includes all meals, accommodation, park entry fees and camping fees.
-We stop at various roadhouses and shops where you may like to purchase drinks, snacks or mementos.
-Most of these stops don't have ATM facilities which is why we recommend you carry some cash with you.
+We stop at various roadhouses and shops where you may like to purchase drinks or snacks.
+ATM facilities are available, though some cash may be handy just in case.

-There are also other optional activities, such as helicopter flights and boat cruises that you may like to participate in.
-The Optional Tours are not included in the tour fee and some tours including Kingfisher Tours and Kimberley Air Tour activities will need to be paid to your guides via cash or credit card authority.
+There are also other optional activities, such as scenic flights, helicopter flights and boat cruises that you may like to participate in.
+The Optional Tours are not included in the tour fee and you will be invoiced for payment.
 Please refer to the Optional Tour list for full details on these products.